lagoproject/DMP/DMP.md

 To assure the **metadata provision**, the only allowed way to directly store and publish data-sets in the LAGO repository by LAGO members will be making use of these wrappers in official Docker releases.
 Other inclusion of data must be supervised and checked by LAGO responsibles.

 #### **Outline the identifiability of data and refer to standard identification mechanism.
-Do you
-make use of persistent and unique identifiers such as Digital Object Identifiers?**
+Do you make use of persistent and unique identifiers such as Digital Object Identifiers?**

 Data-sets will be referenced by PIDs automatically requested through EOSC B2Handle service.

-● **Outline naming conventions used**.
-It should be based in the metadata values but an approach for clear versioning is being discussed.
+#### **Outline naming conventions used**.
+It should be based in the metadata values but an approach
+for clear versioning is being discussed.

-● **Outline the approach towards search keywords**.
-Searching should be based on any metadata value.
+#### **Outline the approach towards search keywords**.
+Searching should be based on any metadata
+value.

-● **Outline the approach for clear versioning**.
-It should be based on the metadata An approach for clear versioning is being discussed.
+#### **Outline the approach for clear versioning**.
+It should be based on the metadata An approach for
+clear versioning is being discussed.

-● **Specify standards for metadata creation (if any)**.
-If there are no standards in your discipline describe what metadata will be created and how
+#### **Specify standards for metadata creation (if any).
+If there are no standards in your discipline describe what metadata will be created and how**

 ### Making data openly accessible:

-● **Specify which data will be made openly available?
-If some data is kept closed provide rationale for doing so**.
+#### **Specify which data will be made openly available?
+If some data is kept closed provide
+rationale for doing so**.

 Data will be made publicly available after a variable waiting (embargo) period similar to the established ones for other large experiments.

-● **Specify how the data will be made available**.
-Consolidated data-sets that are stored in EGI DataHub will be exposed together with their metadata to be gathered by services such as B2FIND.
+#### **Specify how the data will be made available**.

+Consolidated data-sets that are stored in EGI DataHub will be exposed together with their metadata to be gathered by services such as
+B2FIND.

-● **Specify what methods or software tools are needed to access the data?
-Is documentation about the software needed to access the data included?** Is it possible to include the relevant software (e.g. in open source code)? .
+#### **Specify what methods or software tools are needed to access the data?
+Is documentation about the software needed to access the data included?**

+Is it possible to include the relevant software (e.g. in open source code)? .
 To take advantage of the data published, researchers should use the CORSIKA tools included in the source code and described in the official documentation in section 10, page 121 at https://web.ikp.kit.edu/corsika/usersguide/usersguide.pdf

-● **Specify where the data and associated metadata, documentation and code are deposited**.
+#### **Specify where the data and associated metadata, documentation and code are deposited**.

 ○ Data and metadata will be stored in EGI DataHub service (OneData technology)

 ○ CORSIKA documentation and source code https://web.ikp.kit.edu/corsika/

-● **Specify how access will be provided in case there are any restrictions**.
-Data will be only accessible by the author and/or the Collaboration making during embargo period use of EGI AAI.
+#### **Specify how access will be provided in case there are any restrictions**.
+Data will be only
+accessible by the author and/or the Collaboration making during embargo period use of EGI AAI.

 ### B.2 Making data interoperable:

-####  **Assess the interoperability of your data**.
-Specify what data and metadata vocabularies,
+####  **Assess the interoperability of your data.
+Specify what data and metadata vocabularies, standards or methodologies you will follow to facilitate interoperability**.

-standards or methodologies you will follow to facilitate interoperability.
-Metadata follows the Dublin Core schema ( http://dublincore.org ), extending the vocabulary with the elements the described in [H. Asorey et al. The LAGO: A Successful Collaboration in Latin America Based on Cosmic Rays and Computer Science Domains, in Proc.
+Metadata follows the
+Dublin Core schema ( http://dublincore.org ), extending the vocabulary with the elements the described in [H. Asorey et al. The LAGO: A Successful Collaboration in Latin America Based on Cosmic Rays and Computer Science Domains, in Proc.
 16th IEEE/ACM CCGrid, 2016,